KARKAVELRAJA/ETG--REAL-TIME-FACE-DETECTION-USING-OPENCV-PYTHON-LIBRARY/README.md

 ### FEATURES

-- Detecting the Real-Time Frame(image) using Camera
+- Detecting the Real-Time Frame(image) using opencv-python library
 - Training the Model
 - Predicting the Face
 - Blurring the Face